 GIO’s Platinum Car Insurance policy automatically includes windscreen and window glass cover.
 Some conditions do apply.

-Yes, we provide cover for cars are used for ride-sharing.
+Yes, we provide cover for cars that are used for ride-sharing.

 No, as long as your car is insured, we agree that the driver of your car didn't contribute to the incident (this means that the other driver was entirely at fault), and you can give us the name and address of the at fault driver and the registration number of the at fault car, you will not have to pay an excess.

 If you have missed a monthly instalment, you can easily make a once off payment via GIO Online Services account.